Powerlearnproject/se-assignment-day-2-git-and-github-Samkanary/README.md

 3. **Branch**: Branches allow developers to work on different features or bug fixes without affecting the main codebase (often referred to as the **main** or **master** branch).
 A branch provides an isolated environment for making changes.

-4. Merge: Merging combines changes from one branch into another.
+4. **Merge**: Merging combines changes from one branch into another.
 When work is complete on a branch, the changes are merged back into the main branch.

-5. Pull Request (PR): A pull request is a way to propose changes from one branch to another.
+14. **Pull Request (PR)**: A pull request is a way to propose changes from one branch to another.
 It’s often used in collaborative environments to allow others to review and approve changes before they are merged into the main codebase.

-6. Conflict: Sometimes, two developers make changes to the same part of a file, leading to a conflict.
+15.**Conflict**: Sometimes, two developers make changes to the same part of a file, leading to a conflict.
 Version control systems help identify and resolve these conflicts manually.

-7. History: Version control systems store a history of commits, so you can go back and review past changes, identify when bugs were introduced, or even revert to a previous working version of the code.
+16. **History**: Version control systems store a history of commits, so you can go back and review past changes, identify when bugs were introduced, or even revert to a previous working version of the code.

 Why GitHub is Popular for Managing Code Versions